-- Level 3 fine (£1,000) is too low to act as a meaningful deterrent.
-The sunbed legislation, which is similar in nature, includes a fine of up to (£20,000); this would be a more appropriate sum. - In determining whether to grant a licence a Local Authority should be able to consider whether the applicant is a "fit and proper person" and such a test should be included (akin to our tried and tested procedures for taxi licensing).
+• In determining whether to grant a license a Local Authority should be able to consider whether the applicant is a "fit and proper person" and such a test should be included (akin to our tried and tested procedures for taxi licensing).
 The test should permit the LA to take into account "any other information" (beyond the "relevant offences" listed in the draft bill) in determining that question.
-The current proposals do not offer sufficient safeguards. - We would be opposed to grandfather rights for existing traders.
-Our officers have only recently dealt with a high profile public health incident in South Wales which related to a long-standing operator.
+The current proposals do not offer sufficient safeguards.

+• We would be opposed to grandfather rights for existing traders.